Do you want to know how to share posts on LinkedIn using PHP? In this article, I show you how to send a post on LinkedIn using LinkedIn API and PHP.

 Sharing posts on social networks helps you to bring more traffic and audiences to your website.
-LinkedIn is a professional network so it would have a high chance of getting genuine readers.
+LinkedIn is a professional network that will give you genuine readers.

-If you are running a website then posting a link manually on LinkedIn is not a wise choice.
+If you have a lot of posts being written then posting a link manually on LinkedIn is not a wise choice.
 It is always better to have an automated system that sends a post on your feed programmatically.

 Create LinkedIn Application

 To generate an access token, you need to authorize your account.
-During this process, we need to send HTTP requests to the APIs endpoint.
-We are going to install the Guzzle library which allows us to send HTTP requests and receive the response.
+This authorization can be done via OAuth.
+During this process, you need to send HTTP requests to the OAuth endpoint.
+To send the HTTP requests and handle the response, install the Guzzle library using the Composer command.

 composer require guzzlehttp/guzzle